 Now I am ready to sew.
 I have used quite a lot more waste canvas than I need for my design, partly because I tend to over estimate to “be on the safe side”, and partly so that it’s big enough for the corners to be caught down by the hoop.

 While sewing take care not to split the waste canvas threads with your needle.
 Split and trapped threads will be really hard to pull out later.
 The same goes for your tacking stitches.
-For this reason I really keep half stitches to a minimum when I am creating my design.
-I find it very hard to create a neat half stitch using waste canvas.
-When sewing using waste canvas I use a sharp hand-sewing needle, and not the size 26 tapestry needle I normally use for cross stitch.
+For this reason I really keep three-quarter stitches to a minimum when I am creating my design, using mainly whole cross stitches only.
+I find it very hard to create a neat three-quarter stitch using waste canvas.
+When sewing using waste canvas I use a sharp hand-sewing needle, and not the size 26/28 tapestry needle I normally use for cross stitch.

 fast forward to…